donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/cyberduck.rst

 Install Cyberduck
 -----------------

-Download the installer from software's website and follow instructions step-by-step while executing the installer.
-You need administrator rights to install Cyberduck software on your computer.
+If you are a Radboud University employee and have access to the Software Center, you can easily download CyberDuck via the `Software Center <https://www.ru.nl/ict-uk/staff/software/software-center/>`_.
+Otherwise, you can download the installer from the software's website.
+Once downloaded, follow the instructions step-by-step while executing the installer.

 .. figure:: images/cyberduck_setup.png